Chen-Abudi/react-around-api-full/README.md

       ![](./frontend/src/images/like-dislike.jpg)

-    - The users can remove only their own cards and not others.
+    - The users can remove only their own cards and not someone elses.
       ![](./frontend/src/images/remove.jpg)

     - Click on card for opening popup with the image in bigger size.